granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 + "Random Event-Level Sampling": A novel observation sampling technique capable of generating significantly more unique observations than previous methods with minimal batch preprocessing and an associated proprietary data streaming library capable of streaming larger-than-memory, arbitrarily complex fields.
 + "Partial Field Pruning": A novel technique to provide enhanced model explainability with efficient field pruning.

-Lastly, we apply these novel techniques within the internally codenamed "Windmark" machine-learning pipeline, which constructs, pre-trains, and fine-tunes custom complex sequence models directly from a ledger to yield state-of-the-art results.
+Lastly, we apply these novel techniques within the internally codenamed "Windmark" machine-learning pipeline, which constructs, pre-trains, and fine-tunes custom multi-structured sequence models directly from multi-structured sequential data.
+This pipeline is capable of solving arbitrary supervised learning tasks with a single generalized modeling approach that does not require manual feature engineering.
+It does so without copying the inputted ledger, and is cloud-native, capable of training on arbitrarily large datasets with minimal computational requirements.

 == Terminology
 <terminology>

 It will be helpful to define some terminology before going forward.
-We will discuss the architecture of a _complex sequence model_.
-A complex sequence model trains on _observations_, each created from a slice of a _sequence_.
+We will discuss the architecture of a _multi-structured sequence model_.
+A multi-structured sequence model trains on _observations_, each created from a slice of a _sequence_.
 A sequence contains multiple _events_, in which each event may have any number of _fields_.
 Each field has an associated _field type_.
 We may refer to this data as "sequential" or "transactional."
 It is, however, a sequence of multivariate events with nullable, heterogeneous fields that exists within a _ledger_.

 The population of sequences exists in one or more database tables, in which each event is a record.
 We refer to this source of raw data as a ledger.
 We stream through the ledger, identify the unique sequence IDs (i.e., customer IDs), and find all the events within each sequence.
 Each event may include one or more unique fields.
 Every field exists as a column in this table.
-The values of each field are nullable; any field value can be empty, which the model must be able to represent and learn as distinct and information-bearing values.
+The values of each field are nullable; any field value can be empty, which the model must be able to uniquely represent and learn as distinct and information-bearing values.

 We then stream over each sequence, sampling events from each sequence.
 Each event has an equal probability of being sampled, as determined by a hyperparameter.
 After sampling an event (the _anchor_), we take that event and the $L-1$ preceding events to form the _context_ for a training sample.
 If there are not $L-1$ many preceding events before the sampled event, then the context is equal to however many events are available.
 We then pad and collate the context by collecting every field value within the context to create an _observation_ of length $L$.
 As an analogy to the domain of language modeling, $L$ is similar to $"max_seq_length"$.

 We take the associated _target_ value from the sampled event for any supervised modeling task.
 In other words, using this methodology, we may support event-level targets for either classification or regression.

 We create $N$ many observations from other sampled events, some of which may be (but need not be) from the same sequence, to create a training batch, which we then pass into the sequence encoder.
-We then pre-train and fine-tune the sequence model with the observations.
+We then pre-train and fine-tune the sequence model with the sampled observations.

 #figure(
     image("../diagrams/context.drawio.svg"),
     caption: [An observation being sampled and collated from a sequence], )

 The model architecture, which we later discuss in detail, utilizes transformer-encoder blocks like BERT @bert.
-We fine-tune the complex sequence model to create a representation of the events within the context for modeling arbitrary supervised learning tasks.
-This approach differs from models like GPT, which utilize transformer-decoder blocks to predict subsequent tokens.
+We fine-tune the multi-structured sequence model to create a representation of the events within the context for modeling arbitrary supervised learning tasks.
+This approach differs from auto-regressive models like GPT, which utilize transformer-decoder blocks to predict subsequent tokens.
 Additionally, the data structure is similar to a sequence of word-piece tokens used to train BERT but with two significant differences:
-+ You may conceptualize a list of word-piece tokens as events with a single discrete field, whereas multivariate sequential data may include more than one field.
-In other words, this model architecture encodes embeddings of shape ($RR^(N times L times F times C)$), whereas BERT encodes embeddings of shape ($RR^(N times L times C)$).
++ You may conceptualize a list of word-piece tokens as events with a single discrete field, whereas multi-structured sequential data may include more than one field.
+In other words, this model architecture encodes embeddings of shape ($RR^(N times L times F times C)$), whereas BERT encodes embeddings of shape ($RR^(N times L times C)$), where $F$ defines the number of fields.
 + BERT samples observations at a sequence level, but we sample observations from sequences at an event level.
 For example, a customer with 10,000 events should create approximately ten times more observations than a customer with only 1,000 events because a randomly sampled event defines each observation.
 This technique enables the model to support fine-tuning with targets uniquely defined for each event.

 == Tensor Notation